-Wholesale energy markets continued their uncertain feel during February 2016, though ultimately prices finished the month pretty much where they started; oil was perhaps a fraction higher though gas and power prices were a little lower.
+Wholesale energy markets in the UK continued their uncertain feel during February 2017, though ultimately prices finished the month pretty much where they started or perhaps slightly lower.

 What’s the Outlook?

 Over the past year, every time the market has paused for breath, most advisers have piled in saying it is a good time to buy.
 While this was true from the middle of last year, it was not true for the first few months of 2016; last year’s price movement (we are obviously at higher levels) may be as good a prediction as any – even now, unless there is some major new development the sensible strategy may not be to rush it.
 As things currently stand, while backwardation is maintained, there are also some signs of fatigue in the market, this should be treated as a sign of short term weakness in an underlying longer term bullish cycle; prices can still drop further before we see the end of this extended dip, with the main question now being how to identify the end of the dip.

 Dr Tony West was formerly Director of Trading and Marketing at Innogy (now Npower), Head of Trading at Scottish Power and amongst other senior wholesale trading roles recently advised Gazprom on their power business development strategy.

 At Pulse, we are always keeping a close eye on the energy market and to see how we may be to help you with our energy broker services, please click here